-Centene respects the intellectual property of others, including suppliers, vendors, business partners, providers, and competitors.
-Employees are expected to comply with applicable licensing, royalty, and rental agreements and may not make unauthorized copies of software or any other copyrighted material, and may not improperly download, share, or use competitor information.
-It is both illegal and unethical to break copyright laws or licensing agreements.
+Centene respects the intellectual property of others, including suppliers, vendors, business partners, providers and competitors.
+Employees are expected to comply with applicable licensing, royalty and rental agreements.
+They may not make unauthorized copies of software or any other copyrighted material, nor may they download, share or use non-public competitor information without appropriate authorization.